-8Bitone for iPhone review
+8Bitone for iPhone full review

 A few iPhone apps are just a bit… unworldly.
 Leaf Trombone is one example - it’s basically Guitar Hero with leaves.
 Shazam, which records audio clips and reports back on the song and artist name, is another.
 They seem like magic on an LCD screen.